nanoblit/logs-be/README.md

 # logsBe

-Build with "npm run watch"
+Build with "npm run watch",

 Start with "npm start"